stevenhirsch/Human-Motion-Analysis-with-Kinect-v2/README.md

 The origin of this system is located at the center of the IR sensor.
 The Z-axis points away from the sensor, the X-axis points to the sensor's left, and the Y-axis is pointed upwards, which is dependent on the sensor's tilt.
-I believe Kinect includes an alogirthm that can find the floor to correct tilt errors, but I've found that being proacive with the sensor alignment works well if you don't mind the origin remaining in the center of the IR sensor.
+I believe Kinect includes an alogirthm that can find the floor to correct tilt errors, but I've found that being proactive with the sensor alignment works well if you don't mind the origin remaining in the center of the IR sensor.
 All coordinates are measured in meters, and the recommended depth of a participant is between 1.5-4.0m away from the sensor.
 Further information is provided in [Microsoft's SDK](https://docs.microsoft.com/en-us/previous-versions/windows/kinect/dn772836(v%3dieb.10)).